Seeds of Harvest Society

-For more than 30 years, Harvesters has been feeding hungry people in the cities, towns and rural communities of northwestern Missouri and northeastern Kansas.
-You can ensure that the fight to feed hungry people today and end hunger tomorrow continues for years to come with a planned gift.
-There are a variety of charitable arrangements which allow you to support Harvesters’ programs into the future and at the same time, provide tax and other benefits to you and your loved ones.
+For more than 40 years, Harvesters has been feeding hungry people in the cities, towns and rural communities of northwestern Missouri and northeastern Kansas.
+You can ensure the effort to feed hungry people today and end hunger tomorrow continues for the next 40 years and more with a planned gift.
+There are a variety of charitable arrangements which allow you to support Harvesters’ programs into the future while also providing tax and other benefits to you and your loved ones.

-Percentage Bequest: Designate the percentage of your estate you wish to be given to Harvesters.
+- Percentage Bequest: Designate the percentage of your estate you wish to give.

-Contingent Bequest: Instruct that Harvesters receive assets in the event that a beneficiary in your will is no longer living.
+- Contingent Bequest: Instruct that Harvesters receives assets in the event that a beneficiary in your will is no longer living.

 Here is some sample bequest language: